The traffic centre

 1777 traffic service

-IRCA’s traffic service 1777 is responsible for sharing information with travellers on road conditions, weather, travelling conditions, and services in the road system, from morning to night, all year round.
-The traffic service responds to enquiries through phone or e-mail, publishes notifications on umferdin.is, via text, and e-mail, as well as handling the switchboard service of IRCA.
-1777 traffic service works closely with IRCA’s traffic centre in the gathering and dissemination of information to travellers.
-1777 is open from 06:30 to 22:00 every day, year round.
-IRCA’s switchboard services are open on working days from 08:00–16:00.
+The IRCA’s 1777 traffic service is responsible for informing travellers regarding road conditions, weather- and travelling conditions, and road work — from morning to night, all year round.
+The traffic service responds to travellers’ enquiries through phone or e-mail, publishes announcements on umferdin.is, via text, and e-mail, as well as handling the switchboard service of the IRCA.
+The 1777 traffic service works closely with the IRCA’s traffic centre in the gathering and communicating of information to travellers.
+The 1777 traffic service is open from 06:30 to 22:00 every day, year round.
+The IRCA’s switchboard services are open on working days from 08:00–16:00.

 The role of 1777 traffic service

-The role of 1777 traffic service is to provide travellers with the latest information on road conditions and weather, offer guidance and support through phone and via e-mail, provide opinions regarding exemptions to weight limits on roads, and answer questions about Loftbrú.
+The role of the 1777 traffic service is to provide the latest information on road conditions and the weather for travellers, offer guidance and support through phone and via e-mail, provide applications regarding exemptions to weight limits on roads, and to answer questions about the Loftbrú.

-Service representatives closely monitor weather forecasts and road conditions, receive input from travellers, and share this information with IRCA’s traffic centre and service stations.
+Service representatives monitor weather forecasts and road conditions closely.
+They also receive tips from travellers, and share them with the IRCA’s traffic centre and service stations.

-The winter is the busiest time at the traffic service.
-During a busy winter day, 1777 answers up to 3,000 phone calls and issues around 150 notifications that appear on umferdin.is and infortraffic.is.
+Winters are the traffic service’s busiest period.
+During an eventful winter day, the 1777 traffic service answers up to 3,000 phone calls and issues around 150 notifications which appear on umferdin.is and trafficinfo.is.

-During summertime, travellers call for assistance when planning trips around the country; gathering information about distance and road conditions on the highlands.
-People also call with input and comments regarding jobs that may need to be done such as dust binding and road grading, notifying us of potholes or road damage, seeking assistance using Loftbrú, as well as asking about construction that is being carried out, at any given time.
+During summertime, travellers call for assistance for planning trips all around the country; gathering information about distance and road conditions on the highlands.
+People also frequently call with tips and comments regarding the completion of necessary tasks such as dust binding and road grading, making note of potholes or road damage, seeking assistance using Loftbrú, as well as asking about construction being carried out at any given time.

-The traffic service is operated in Ísafjörður, with eight employers that are experienced in providing information to the public.
-The traffic service sends out daily notifications regarding weather and road conditions, road construction and repairs, closures, and weight limits that can affect the use of the road system.
-The latest notifications can be found in umferdin.is / infotraffic.is
+The traffic service is operated in Ísafjörður, with eight employees experienced in providing information to the travelling public.
+The traffic service sends out daily notices regarding weather and road conditions, road construction and repairs, closures, and weight limits that can affect a driver using the road system.
+The latest notifications can be found on umferdin.is, and trafficinfo.is